MartinThoma/MartinThoma.github.io/content/2020-03-30-backtracking.md

 slug: backtracking
 author: Martin Thoma
 date: 2020-03-30 20:00
-category: My bits and bytes
+category: Code
-tags: Code, Algorithms, Constraint-satisfaction, Constraint Optimization, Operations Research
+tags: Algorithms, Constraint-satisfaction, COP, CSP, Operations Research, Backtracking, Branch-and-Bound
 featured_image: logos/ai.png
 ---
-Backtracking is a concept for solving discrete constraint-satisfaction problems.
+Backtracking is a concept for solving discrete constraint satisfaction problems (CSPs).
 Those problems don't have an optimal solution, but just solutions which satisfy the constraints.
 The idea of backtracking is to try a solution.
 If it doesn't work, go back and try something else.

-Backtracking is often implemented with recursion.
+Backtracking is often implemented with recursion, but does not need to use recursion.

 ## The Structure